wareya/BBAE/Readme.md

 ## Current status

-BBAE has a reference implementation that can compile and run basic textual programs, which have a format that looks like this (partial pi calculation):
+BBAE has a reference implementation that can compile and run basic textual programs, which have a format that looks like the following (a partial pi calculation program).
+Various important features outside of small tests like these are not yet implemented.

 ```rs
 func main returns f64